agility/agilitycms-nextjs-starter-2020/README.md

 ```

 ## How to Preview Content?
 Since this is a static app, how can editors preview content in realtime as they are making edits in Agility CMS?
 Vercel supports this out to the box!
-Just [point your preview url in Agility CMS](https://help.agilitycms.com/hc/en-us/articles/360003855612-Adding-a-Domain-Configuration-for-a-Web-Server) to the address of your site deployed in Vercel, and it should work out in preview mode when you click "Preview" in Agility CMS.
+Just [point your preview url in Agility CMS](https://help.agilitycms.com/hc/en-us/articles/360003855612-Adding-a-Domain-Configuration-for-a-Web-Server) to the address of your site deployed in Vercel, and it will enable preview mode when you click "Preview" in Agility CMS.

 ## Feedback and Questions